Guest Author: Edward Restivo.

 Protein hydrolysates: These are produced by further heating with acid or enzymes, which breaks the bonds between amino acids.
 This allows your body to absorb them more quickly, and your muscles to take them up more easily.
 Hydrolysates appear to raise insulin levels more than other forms, at least in the case of whey protein.
 This can enhance the muscle growth response to exercise (1).

-WebMD lists several instances during your lifetime that you may require more protein.
+WebMD lists several instances during your lifetime when you may require more protein.

 “All of those are valid reasons for trying to get more protein into your diet, and protein powders are one way to do that,” says Lewin.